 Also known as talk therapy, psychotherapy is helpful in treating borderline personality disorder.
 The goal is to help women learn to express themselves in healthy ways, while paying attention to their mood swings.

 A specific form of talk therapy is dialectical behavioral therapy (DBT).
 DBT involves talking one-on-one with a therapist, as well as with others in a group setting.
 The goal of DBT is to help people recognize and control their emotions in appropriate, constructive manners.
 As the person works through therapy, they feel accepted and valued and are able to learn new ways to behave.

 Sometimes, medication is added to a treatment plan for borderline personality disorder.
 The medications that may be used are antidepressants, antipsychotics or mood stabilizing drugs.
 And, if an underlying mental health problem is present, medications may be used to treat the symptoms.

 However, the doctors at La Ventana are careful to prescribe medications.
 We don’t want to mask symptoms or cause adverse reactions.
 If possible, we feel it’s best to teach our clients how to recognize their emotions and work through them in acceptable ways.
 Then, if medications are needed to control mood swings, we can prescribe them.

 Recovery Takes Time, But it Can Start Today

 Thanks to new forms of talk therapy, it’s becoming easier to treat borderline personality disorder and help people lead happy, fulfilling lives.
 But, it’s important to know that recovery takes time.
 People must learn to manage their thoughts and emotions and develop a more positive self-image.
 Even though healing can’t be achieved overnight, regular therapy continues to improve symptoms.

-To start your recovery from borderline personality disorder, contact La Ventana today.
+To start your recovery from borderline personality disorder, contact our La Ventana Borderline Personality Disorder Treatment Center in Thousand Oaks today.